Adithya-5369/MarketBillingApp/README.md

 5. **File System:** A folder named `bills` should exist in the application's directory, as all saved bills will be stored here.
 Ensure the folder is not deleted, as it contains the saved bill data.
 6. **Printer Access:** The application allows the printing of bills via the `os.startfile` command.
 The system running the application must have access to a connected printer or print service for this function to work.

+---

 **Additional Notes:**

 1. Ensure the bills folder exists in the project directory before running the application, as it is necessary for saving and printing invoices.
 2. The print functionality relies on the operating system's built-in print service, so it may behave differently depending on the OS (e.g., Windows or Linux).

+---

+## 🛡 License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this code with attribution.

+---

 **By:**
 Adithya Sai Srinivas